ruby-rice/rice/README.md

 ~~~

 For `Rice::Director` to work its magic, every instance of this class needs to
-have a handle to the Ruby instance.
+have a handle to its Ruby instance.
 The constructor
 must take a `Rice::Object` as the first argument and pass it up into
 `Rice::Director`.
 The code here is the minimum required for a `Rice::Director` proxy.